Mr-Smyth/circles/README.md

 # Problems Encountered during Development:

 #### Problem
 My logic on the assign siblings / Parents and Children all involved trying to cut the work of the user.
-So what i was doing in these views was at every submit, i was getting every person involved, mostly siblings, checking who each siblings parents were and comparing them to find out who is a full of half sibling.
-Then assign them to each sibling / child.
-It worked great until i quickly realised that the workload went up exponentially with each new sibling, and after a quick stress test, found that Heroku timed out at around 10 siblings.
+So what I was doing in these views was at every submit, I was getting every person involved, mostly siblings, checking who each sibling's parents were and comparing them to find out who is either a full or half-sibling.
+Then assign them to each sibling/child.
+It worked great until I quickly realised that the workload went up exponentially with each new sibling, and after a quick stress test, found that Heroku timed out at around 10 siblings.

 #### Solution
-I knew i still wanted this functionality, so i spread the workload.
+I knew I still wanted this functionality, so I spread the workload.
 Any existing siblings were collected with their parents into a nested array in a fixed format [[child, mother, father],[child, mother, father]] and so on...
-This was all done in the Get portion or the view.
-The new sibling/child would be then added to this list, and within the POST section i could easily compare these nested arrays to find out who was who's sibling without multiple database calls pulling the application down as the siblings grew.
-This worked very well and i added up to 30 siblings without more than a 10 second delay.
+This was all done in the Get portion of the view.
+The new sibling/child would be then added to this list and within the POST section, I could easily compare these nested arrays to find out who was who's sibling without multiple database calls pulling the application down as the siblings grew.
+This worked very well and I added up to 30 siblings without more than a 10-second delay.

 #### Problem
-A problem relating to above situation about adding siblings.
-I needed to let the user know that something was happening when submit was clicked.
-On mobile devices especially where hover effects dont add to visual feed back i felt myself that i was not sure if i had clicked submit or not.
+A problem relating to the above situation about adding siblings.
+I needed to let the user know that something was happening when the submit button is clicked.
+On mobile devices especially where hover effects don't add to visual feedback I felt that I was not sure if I had clicked submit or not.

 #### Solution
 I added a *"Working ...
 Please wait"* message and gif.
-I used Js and Css to call the loader gif on form submission, then cancel it on page load.
+I used Js and CSS to call the loader gif on form submission, then cancel it on page load.

 #### Problem
-I wanted the Date Picker to be Iron clad, in that i did not want any typed in dates, which was possible if you Tab onto the date picker.
+I wanted the Date Picker to be Ironclad, in that, I did not want any typed in dates, which was possible if you Tab onto the date picker.
-I found that making the date picker readonly only allowed click and select date entery which is exactly what i wanted.
-However this led to a bigger problem, because if you set the date picker input to readonly in HTML, form validation **required** no longer works.
-So it left the situation where i could click submit without entering a date of birth.
-The date of birth is one of the key values i am using to identify people in
+I found that making the date picker read-only only allowed click and select date entry which is exactly what I wanted.
+However, this led to a bigger problem, because if you set the date picker input to read-only in HTML, form validation **required** no longer works.
+So it left the situation where I could click submit without entering a date of birth.
+The date of birth is one of the key values I am using to identify people in
-The database and so i had to get a solution.
+The database and so I had to get a solution.

 #### Solution
-So I used a JS function to manually check if each date field was not blank, if it was i had to also indicate this to the user with an inserted red placeholder text, and scroll to the problem input.
+So I used a JS function to manually check if each date field was not blank if it was I had to also indicate this to the user with an inserted red placeholder text, and scroll to the problem input.

 #### Problem
-The dropdown for the year in the date picker seems to have a top relative to the page, after you go down the page so far.
+The dropdown for the year in the date picker seems to have a top relative to the page after you go down the page so far.
-Obviously some js is acting on it because when you get to a certain point, the element style stops applying a top margin.
+Some js is acting on it because when you get to a certain point, the element style stops applying a top margin.

 #### Solution
 I was not able to find a solution yet to this problem.
-It is a problem with materialize, and i have read some attempted botched solutions for it which i do not like: [Source](https://github.com/Dogfalo/materialize/issues/6388).
+It is a problem with materialize, and I have read some attempted botched solutions for it which I do not like: [Source](https://github.com/Dogfalo/materialize/issues/6388).
-I am considering removing Materialize in a future release, as i have had a poor experience with materialize, and much prefer to either build from scratch or i may look at another solution such as Materialize Bootstrap, or just Bootstrap.
+I am considering removing Materialize in a future release, as I have had a poor experience with materialize, and much prefer to either build from scratch or I may look at another solution such as Materialize Bootstrap, or just Bootstrap.

 #### Problem
 Date Pickers for date of birth.
-Setting them to read only had also caused the materialize coloured validation to no longer work.
+Setting them to read-only had also caused the materialize coloured validation to no longer work.

 #### Solution
 Some rather unstylish, but effective JS code in validate.js.
-I had a slight problem where on the parent page i was not simply targeting 1 date input, but 2 in the same form.
+I had a slight problem where on the parent page I was not simply targeting 1 date input, but 2 in the same form.
 One for Mother and One for Father.
-So i started with a check to see what id elemnts were available. and then got which one was clicked.
+So I started with a check to see what id elements were available. and then got which one was clicked.
 I passed the element of the clicked id through and checked if there was an existing date, if so, then give correct colour.
-Then i passed the element through to a function to handle the datepicker Modal.
-As there were 2 DOB's in the parents form, so there was 2
+Then I passed the element through to a function to handle the date picker Modal.
+As there were 2 DOB's in the parent's form, so there was 2
 Datepickers.
 I wanted to return to checkColour to set the correct colour, once a selection or clear or cancel was done by the user.
-But i need to point at the correct modal, not just the first one in the dom.
-So i got the parent node of the clicked element, and performed a query on it to find a modal, this gave me the correct modal, and i listened to it for the user click.
+But I need to point at the correct modal, not just the first one in the dom.
+So I got the parent node of the clicked element and performed a query on it to find a modal, this gave me the correct modal, and I listened to it for the user click.
-Once passed back into checkColour, the correct colour was applied to the datepicker, in all circumstances.
+Once passed back into checkColour, the correct colour was applied to the date picker, in all circumstances.

 #### Footnote
 RE: Deletions:
-I was concerned about allowing everyone access and did intend to set up user profiles allowing each profile to setup their own circle.
+I was concerned about allowing everyone access and did intend to set up user profiles allowing each profile to setup their circle.
 But
-Then i realised that there is room for everyones circle without user logins, and that actually everyone working in the same space could lead to interesting overlaps in circles.
+Then I realised that there is room for everyone's circle without user logins and that everyone working in the same space could lead to interesting overlaps in circles.
 I already have over 20 family and friends wanting a copy so they can start adding their own families.
-So i decided that instead of user profiles i would setup a deletion password.
+So I decided that instead of user-profiles I would set up a deletion password.
 I currently only have it requested when you try to delete everyone, but will probably restrict further in the future.

 [Back to Index](#index)